irods/irods_docs/manual/installation.md

 # Installation

 iRODS is provided in binary form in a collection of interdependent packages.
-There are two types of iRODS server, iCAT and Resource:

-1. An iCAT server manages a Zone, handles the database connection to the iCAT metadata catalog (which could be either local or remote), and can provide [Storage Resources](architecture.md#storage-resources).
-An iRODS Zone will have exactly one iCAT server.
+An iRODS server has a 'catalog_service_role' and can be configured as either a 'provider' or a 'consumer'.
+These two roles take the place of the previous compile-time option which provided two separate binaries, formerly known as 'iCAT server' and 'Resource server'.
+Since 4.2, a single server can be configured to serve in either role.

-2. A Resource server connects to an existing Zone and can provide additional storage resource(s).
-An iRODS Zone can have zero or more Resource servers.
+ - **Provider** - A server in the 'provider' role manages a Zone, handles the database connection to the iCAT metadata catalog (which could be either co-resident or hosted on a separate machine or cluster), and can provide [Storage Resources](plugins.md#storage-resources).
+At this time, an iRODS Zone will usually have exactly one server in the 'catalog_service_role' of 'provider'.
+Configuring iRODS for High Availability is possible with additional work, and would include having more than one server in this role.

-An iCAT server is just a Resource server that also provides the central point of coordination for the Zone and manages the metadata.
+ - **Consumer** - A server in the 'consumer' role connects to an existing Zone and can provide additional storage resource(s).
+An iRODS Zone can have zero or more servers in the 'catalog_service_role' of 'consumer'.

-A single computer cannot have both an iCAT server and a Resource server installed.
+A 'provider' is just a 'consumer' that also provides the central point of coordination for the Zone and manages the metadata.

-The simplest iRODS installation consists of one iCAT server and zero Resource servers.
+The simplest iRODS installation consists of one iRODS server in the 'provider' role.

-## iCAT Server
+## Catalog Service Provider

-The irods-icat package installs the iRODS binaries and management scripts.
+The irods-server package installs the iRODS binaries and management scripts.

-Additionally, an iRODS database plugin is required. iRODS uses this plugin (see [Pluggable Database](architecture.md#pluggable-database) to communicate with the desired database management system (e.g. Oracle, MySQL, PostgreSQL).
+Additionally, an iRODS database plugin is required. iRODS uses this plugin (see [Pluggable Database](plugins.md#pluggable-database) to communicate with the desired database management system (e.g. Oracle, MySQL, PostgreSQL).

-The iRODS installation script (which also configures the iRODS database plugin) requires database connection information about an existing database.  iRODS neither creates nor manages a database instance itself, just the tables within the database.
+The iRODS setup script (which also configures the iRODS database plugin) requires database connection information about an existing database.  iRODS neither creates nor manages a database instance itself, just the tables within the database.
 Therefore, the database instance should be created and configured before installing iRODS.

 ### Database Setup

 iRODS can use many different database configurations.
-Local database examples are included below:
+Local co-resident database examples are included below:

 #### PostgreSQL on Ubuntu 14.04: